jguerra7/C_Programming/03_Structured_Program_Development_in_C/02_Loops/04_Instructor_led_demos_3.md

 Test, debug and execute the C program.
 ```
-Drivers are concerned with the mileage obtained by their automobiles.
+(Gas Mileage)Drivers are concerned with the mileage obtained by their automobiles.
 One driver has kept
 track of several tankfuls of gasoline by recording miles driven and gallons used for each tankful.
 Develop a program that will input the miles driven and gallons used for each tankful.
 The program should calculate and display the miles per gallon obtained for each tankful.